 “We’re optimistic that things will start to open up and obviously we’re hopeful that the cases will go down, but we’re also thinking this is the way things are for the foreseeable future,” TAG Restaurant Group’s marketing and PR director Beth Windle says.
 “So once the weather turns on us and we lose patio sales, we are going to be completely focused on takeout.”

-Many restaurants across the country are also already taking part in takeout on OpenTable, from La Goulue in New York City to Chou Chou Bistro in San Francisco.
+Many restaurants across the country are also already taking part in takeout on OpenTable, from Cranes in Washington D.C. to Chou Chou Bistro in San Francisco.
 Here’s a sample of how it all works and what you can find.

 How it works